MobilityData/gtfs.org/docs/getting_started/features/accesibility.md

 ??? note "Sample Data"

     <p style="font-size:16px">
-    The first table specify the headsigns to be used by trips `AWE1` and `AWE2`, while the second one indicates that `AWE1`’s headsign will be modified after stop `TAS004` overriding the one specified in `trips.txt`.
+    In the following sample, the first table specify the headsigns to be used by trips `AWE1` and `AWE2`, and the second one indicates that `AWE1`’s headsign will be modified after stop `TAS004`, overriding the one specified in `trips.txt`.
     </p>
     !!! note ""
         <p style="font-size:16px">